aryanpetwal/DSA_JAVA_LEETCODE_SECTIONWISE/README.md

 # DSA & LeetCode — Java

-A structured collection of my **Data Structures & Algorithms** practice in Java, organized topic-wise and difficulty-wise.
+A structured collection of my **Data Structures & Algorithms** practice in Java, organized by topic and difficulty.

-I am solving problems on **LeetCode** to improve my problem-solving skills and prepare for **SDE-1 / Software Developer** interviews.
+I am solving problems on **LeetCode** to strengthen my problem-solving skills, improve my Java fundamentals, and prepare for **SDE-1 / Software Developer** interviews.

 ---